Lrielscript/Lrielscript/README.md

 - 🌱 I’m currently learning html/css/js
 - 💞️ I’m looking to collaborate on nothing (independent)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: this is the end.
+- ⚡ Fun fact: this is the end not of the world, but the sentence.